DaFuqs/Fractal/README.md

 ### Test Mod

 There's a test mod source set at `src/test/` which goes over most features in Fractal.
 You can run it using `gradlew runTestmodClient`.

-## Todo

-- [ ] Add test for CreativeSubTabEvent
-- [x] JEI and REI integration